Last Updated: January 8, 2021

 If copying from a print magazine, please observe the following additional guidelines: (1) Please only use full pages; (2) full page images must include the adjacent page of written content as it appears in the magazine; (3) all credits must be preserved; and (4) copies of covers must include credits and model disclaimers (usually found on one of the inside front pages).

-Additionally, the Service may permit sharing of links to Content via Facebook, Twitter, and WhatsApp buttons.
-Sharing Content via social media is only allowed using the buttons provided by the Service.
+Additionally, the Service permits sharing of links to Content via Facebook, Twitter, and WhatsApp buttons.
 Please do not share logos or images from the Content other than via the sharing functions provided by the Service.
-Please do not copy Content from the Service, or from a social media page, to post elsewhere.
+Sharing Content via social media is only allowed using the buttons provided by the Service or by posting the public URL or a brief excerpt of the text Content (similar to a pull quote, please no images).
+Please do not copy the entire text or audio of Content from the Service, or from a social media page, to post elsewhere.

 Sharing Entire Issues of Magazines in Print Format